miwieg/biographical_relevance_guidelines/README.md

 This repository contains the annotation guidelines for the paper "Biographically Relevant Tweets -- A New Dataset, Linguistic Analysis and Classification Experiments" by Michael Wiegand, Rebecca Wilm and Katja Markert, COLING, 2022.

-There are the following files available in this directory:
+The following files available in this directory:
 - annotation_guidelines.pdf: the annotation guidelines

 - subtypes_of_biographical_relevance.pdf: the description of the category inventory of the second annotation layer